i-am-grub/MultiGP_Toolkit/docs/usage/pushing/index.rst

     This setting has slightly different functionality depending on how the selected class is setup.

     - If the selected class has a custom ranking activated (``From Race Format`` is considered the ``OFF`` switch), then that generated ranking will be pushed to MultiGP.
-    - Otherwise, the results based on the win condition of the race format within RotorHarzard will be used
+    - Otherwise, theresults RotorHarzard generates based on the win condition of the race format will be used
     - If this option is set to ``Let MultiGP Calculate Overall Results``, the Toolkit will **not** push ``Overall Results`` to MultiGP

     .. image:: rh_ranking.png
-        :width: 500
+        :width: 600
         :alt: RotorHazard Ranking
         :align: center